andrewjrvs/2022_kotlin_test_project/README.md

 ### Manual

-You can manual test the application endpoint using the content in the `./http` folder, these were written to use in the VSCode [humao.rest-client extention](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) but should work with any applicationt hat accepts http language calls
+You can manual test the application endpoint using the content in the `./http` folder, these were written to use in the VSCode [humao.rest-client extention](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) but should work with any application hat accepts http language calls

 You can also use curl calls like the following